-Ocean bottom seismometers are seismic stations on the seafloor.
+Plain Language Summary Ocean bottom seismometers (OBS) are seismic stations on the seafloor.
 Just like their counterparts on land, they record many earthquakes on three component sensors but are additionally equipped with underwater hydrophones.
 To determine the location of an earthquake, seismologists must precisely measure the arrival times of seismic waves.
-This task can be and is traditionally carried out by human analysts.
-Machine learning has been highly successful in taking over this job for seismic records from onshore.
+For onshore data, machine learning (ML) has been highly successful in determining earthquake arrival times.
 However, the noise and the signal are different in the ocean environment.
 For example, the recordings can contain whale songs and water layer reverberations and are disturbed by ocean bottom currents.
-These differences have hindered the direct application of existing machine learning pickers for ocean bottom data.
 We have assembled an extensive database of ocean bottom recordings and trained artificial neural networks to use the underwater hydrophone information and cope with the ocean noise environment.
-We demonstrate that the resulting machine learning picker picks are similar to those of human experts.
-We make the database and machine learning picker available with a standard interface so that it is easy for other scientists to apply them in their studies.
+We demonstrate that the resulting ML picker picks are similar to those of human experts and outperform phase pickers based on land data only.
+We compare earthquake catalogs based on different pickers created from an OBS deployment offshore New Zealand and demonstrate that PICKBLUE outperforms previous pickers.
+We make the database and ML picker available with a standard interface so that it is easy for other scientists to apply them in their studies.

-1 Introduction
+1. Introduction

 Determining the arrival times of seismic phases in seismograms is crucial for detecting and locating earthquakes.
-Accurate and precise onset times of P and S phases are a precondition for many seismological applications such as magnitude estimation, focal mechanisms determination, or travel time tomography.
-Consequently, automated onset picking of earthquake arrivals has been an active field of research for several decades Allen (1982).
-Until the recent advance of machine learning (ML) pickers, most phase picking algorithms were picking P arrivals Baer & Kradolfer (1987); Lomax et al. (2012); Sleeman & Van Eck (1999), while S phase picking algorithms were less common Diehl et al. (2009a); Sleeman & van Eck (2003) due to the increased complexity of phase determination in the coda of the P wave, and the generally lower frequency content of the S wave.
-They often require a prior estimate of the hypocentre in order to rotate horizontal components and to identify the approximate time window where S is expected.
+Accurate and precise onset times of P and S phases are a precondition for many seismological applications such as analysis of seismicity distribution and travel time tomography.
+Consequently, automated onset picking of earthquake arrivals has been an active field of research for several decades (Allen, 1982; Diehl, Kissling, et al., 2009; Küperkoch et al., 2010; Leonard & Kennett, 1999; Sleeman & Van Eck, 1999).
+Until the recent advance of machine learning (ML) pickers, most phase picking algorithms were picking P arrivals (e.g., Baer & Kradolfer, 1987; Lomax et al., 2012; Sleeman & Van Eck, 1999), while S phase picking algorithms were less common (Diehl, Deichmann, et al., 2009; Sleeman & van Eck, 2003) due to the increased complexity of phase determination in the coda of the P-wave, and the generally lower frequency content of the S-wave.
+They often